QuiltMC/rfcs/rfc/0014-asmr-processor.md

 ![Hello World Example Diagram](0014-assets/asmr_hello_world.png)

-A "slice" is a pointer to one or more sequential nodes.
+A "capture" is a pointer to one or more sequential nodes.
 It can be one of two types:

-- `AsmrSlice`: references a single node
+- `AsmrCapture`: references a single node
-- `AsmrListSlice`: references a parent list, a start node within the list, and an end node within the list.
+- `AsmrListCapture`: references a parent list, a start node within the list, and an end node within the list.
-  - To better account for changes to the node list made by other transformers, list slices can choose whether they include the start and end nodes.
-For example here, pointing right after the field instruction node is not the same thing as pointing right before the load constant instruction node because, if another transformer injects between those two nodes, the new nodes will be included in the former case but not in the latter case.
+  - To better account for changes to the node list made by other transformers, list captures can choose whether they include the start and end nodes.
+For example here, pointing right after the field instruction node is not the same thing as pointing right before the load constant instruction node because, if another transformer injects between those two nodes, the new nodes will be captured in the former case but not in the latter case.

-For a slice of instructions in a method (similar to what mixin has), the parent is the method instruction list ("body"), and the start and end indexes are into that instruction list.
-There can also be a slice of fields or methods in a class, and a slice of operands in a single instruction.
-If a single symbol needs to be targeted, it is represented as a slice of length 1.
-You can also have a slice of length 0, where the start index equals the end index.
+For a capture of instructions in a method (similar to what Mixin has), the parent is the method instruction list ("body"), and the start and end indexes are into that instruction list.
+There can also be a capture of fields or methods in a class, and a capture of operands in a single instruction.
+If a single symbol needs to be targeted, it can be either represented as a basic capture, or as a list capture of length 1.
+There can also be a list capture of length 0, where the start index equals the end index.

 #### Processor phases